stageor/Financial_KPI_Dashboard/README.md

 ## Overview

-This project delivers an end-to-end financial KPI dashboard in MS Excel to monitor performance across revenue, expenses, and operational efficiency.
+This project delivers a comprehensive end-to-end financial KPI dashboard built in MS Excel, designed to monitor and evaluate business performance across key dimensions including revenue, expenses, and overall operational efficiency.
+It consolidates data from multiple sources into a single, structured view, enabling consistent tracking of financial health and performance indicators.

-It is built for executive decision-making, enabling quick Actual vs Budget comparisons, clear trend analysis, and direct visibility into cost variances across business units.
+The dashboard is tailored for executive-level decision-making, offering intuitive and high-level insights without compromising on analytical depth.
+It facilitates quick and accurate comparisons between Actual and Budget figures, helping stakeholders identify gaps and take timely corrective actions.
+Additionally, it supports clear trend analysis over time, allowing leadership to assess performance trajectories and make forward-looking decisions.

+A key strength of the solution lies in its ability to provide detailed visibility into cost variances across different business units.
+This enables granular analysis of financial performance, helping uncover inefficiencies, optimize resource allocation, and drive cost control initiatives.
+Overall, the dashboard serves as a practical and data-driven tool to support strategic planning, financial governance, and operational improvement.